Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Logical Preliminaries

+The truth condition for $\Diamond$ formulae, which is not included in the definition above, is the following: $M, w \models \dia A$ \iffi there exists $u \in W$ such that $M, u \models \forma$.
 As is well-known in the domain of modal logics, certain formulae are valid on a class of modal Kripke frames if and only if the accessibility relation of those frames satisfies a certain property.
 This discovery led to the formulation of \emph{correspondence theory}~\cite{BlaRijVen01}, which investigates relationships between modal axioms and the properties possessed by modal Kripke frames.
-In \fig~\ref{fig:correspondences}, we display a few popular and well-studied correspondences, and define two prominent modal logics based on such properties as follows:
+In \fig~\ref{fig:correspondences}, we display some popular and well-studied correspondences, and define the two prominent modal logics $\logicsiv$ and $\logicsv$ accordingly:

-\begin{defi}[$\logicsiv$ and $\logicsv$] The modal logic $\logicsiv$ is defined to be the set of $\langmod$-valid formula over modal Kripke frames whose relation is reflexive and transitive.
-The modal logic $\logicsv$ is defined to be the set of $\langmod$-valid formula over modal Kripke frames whose relation is reflexive and Euclidean. \end{defi}
+\begin{definition}[$\logicsiv$ and $\logicsv$] The modal logic $\logicsiv$ is defined to be the set of $\langmod$-valid formula over modal Kripke frames whose relation is reflexive and transitive.
+The modal logic $\logicsv$ is defined to be the set of $\langmod$-valid formula over modal Kripke frames whose relation is reflexive and Euclidean. \end{definition}

-We note that although $\logicsv$ is characterizable in terms of reflexive and Euclidean Kripke models, i.e. Kripke models where the accessibility relation forms an equivalence relation, the logic also admits a simplified Kripke semantics that disregards the accessibility relation.

-\begin{defi}[Alternative $\logicsv$ Semantics] We define a \emph{simplified modal Kripke model} to be a pair $M = (W,V)$ such that $W$ is a non-empty set of worlds and $V : \Prop \to 2^{W}$ is a valuation function.
-We interpret modal formulae over such models as follows: \begin{itemize}